IQSS/dataverse/doc/sphinx-guides/source/developers/dependencies.rst

         </repository>
     </repositories>

-You can also add repositories to your local Maven settings, see `docs <https://maven.apache.org/ref/3.6.0/maven-settings/settings.html>`_.
+You can also add repositories to your local `Maven settings <https://maven.apache.org/ref/3.6.0/maven-settings/settings.html>`_.

 Typically you will skip the addition of the central repository, but adding it to the POM has the benefit that dependencies are first looked up there (which in theory can speed up downloads).
 You should keep in mind that repositories